f4exb/sdrangel/plugins/samplesource/sdrplay/readme.md

 <h3>3.
 DC and IQ imbalance correction</h3>

 These controls are also common with many source plugins.
 IQ imbalance is hardly useful but SDRplay is affected by DC bias when used at zero IF.
+Note that the DC correction must be enabled for the I/Q correction to be effective.

 <h3>4.
 Band selection</h3>